derekc00/RandomFacts/SpaceFacts.md

                                       `._________`-.   `.   `.___
                                                     SSt  `------'`

-## Which country does Easter Island belong to?

-Easter Island is a special territory of Chile that was annexed in 1888.

 ## What planet has the strongest gravity?

 Jupiter is the most massive planet in our Solar System, meaning it also has the highest gravity.
 If you stood on Jupiter – you cannot because it does not have a solid surface – than you would weigh two and a half times what you would on Earth.